 Eventually, damage to this gland leads to insufficient thyroid hormone production.

-Hashimoto’s disease is an autoimmune condition that affects your thyroid, eventually causing inadequate hormone production.
+Hashimoto’s thyroiditis is an autoimmune condition that affects your thyroid, eventually causing inadequate hormone production.

 Diet and lifestyle play vital roles in managing Hashimoto’s, as numerous individuals find that their symptoms persist even with medication.
 Plus, many people who exhibit symptoms aren’t given medication unless they have altered hormone levels (

-Diet and lifestyle modifications are likewise key to reducing your risk of other ailments, as people with Hashimoto’s disease have a higher risk of developing autoimmune conditions, high cholesterol, obesity, and diabetes (
+Diet and lifestyle modifications are likewise key to reducing your risk of other ailments, as people with Hashimoto’s thyroiditis have a higher risk of developing autoimmune conditions, high cholesterol, obesity, and diabetes (

 Research shows that cutting out certain foods, taking supplements, and making lifestyle changes may significantly improve symptoms and quality of life.